My friend just rolled her eyes at me. Even though we were on the phone, I could tell.

-After we’ve paid off our debts, after the kids are out of school and on their own, after the promotion, after we get the house in the suburbs, after we settle down with our perfect person, after our 401K reaches a certain balance.
-After.
-After.
-After.
+After we’ve paid off our debts.
+After the kids are out of school and on their own.
+After the promotion.
+After we get the house in the suburbs.
+(Or after we sell the house in the suburbs and get another one.)
+After we settle down with our perfect person.
+After our 401K reaches a certain balance.

 How often have you “after’ed” your dream career?